scalate/scalate/ReadMe.md

 To do this just add the @ImplicitProduces annotation to your resource bean, then create a SSP file called "index.ssp" in a directory named after the fully qualified resource class name.

-For example if your resource bean is called org.fusesource.ssp.sample.resources.FooResource then create a file in your webapp called com/mh/serverpages/sample/resources/FooResource/index.ssp
+For example if your resource bean is called org.fusesource.scalate.sample.resources.FooResource then create a file in your webapp called com/mh/serverpages/sample/resources/FooResource/index.ssp

 In your SSP you can refer to the resource bean as follows